North Sioux City trainer found guilty of animal neglect after dog died in hot van

 ELK POINT, S.D. -- A Union County jury has found a Dakota Dunes man guilty of animal neglect for leaving a young dog under his care in a van for 12 hours, where it suffered a heatstroke and later died.

-Christopher Railsback, owner of Midwest Dog Training in North Sioux, is scheduled to be sentenced Friday for one count of animal neglect, abandonment or mistreatment.
-He could face up to a year in jail a $2,000 fine for the Class 1 misdemeanor charge.
+Christopher Railsback, owner of Midwest Dog Training in North Sioux City, is scheduled to be sentenced Friday for one count of animal neglect, abandonment or mistreatment.
+He could face up to a year in jail and a $2,000 fine for the Class 1 misdemeanor charge.

 In an affidavit, Maurus said when she called Midwest Dog Training on the morning of June 7 to check on Ned, she was told by another man that Railsback had not been seen that day.
 That afternoon, Railsback called and informed her that Ned was "not doing good."